philswatton/philswatton.github.io/_posts/2022-11-21-world-cup-forecasting.md

 I also used the same number of red cards from the previous world cup: 4.

-Finally, for the last question I found a report from 2010 indicating that for that world cup this was positive and statistically significant.
+Finally, for the last question I found a report from 2010 indicating that for that world cup this was positive and statistically significant[^5].
 So that was my answer.

 ## Conclusion